 What is Mold?

 Mold is a type of fungus that thrives in moist and warm environments.
-It reproduces through tiny spores that are invisible to the naked eye.
-Mold spores can be found virtually everywhere, both indoors and outdoors.
+Mold reproduces through tiny spores that are invisible to the naked eye.
+As a result, these spores can be found virtually everywhere, both indoors and outdoors.
 When conditions are favorable, such as the presence of moisture, lack of proper ventilation, and organic materials to feed on, mold can colonize and grow rapidly.

 Understanding Mold Growth

-Mold growth typically occurs in areas with excessive moisture, such as bathrooms, basements, attics, and areas affected by water leaks or flooding.
-It tends to develop on various surfaces, including walls, ceilings, fabrics, and even household items.
+Mold growth typically occurs in areas with excessive moisture.
+For example, it can be found in bathrooms, basements, attics, and areas affected by water leaks or flooding.
+Additionally, it tends to develop on various surfaces, including walls, ceilings, fabrics, and even household items.

 Common Types of Mold